fer77/Building-with-React/README.md

 Run `npm start` from the command line and you are good to go!

-The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point.
+The project is currently setup to transpile code under the _/src_ folder using the _/src/app.js_ file as an entry point, keeping this file "lean".

 The resulting code ends up in the `public` directory.

+Do not forget to restart your server everytime you commit, It won't work otherwise.